 Wan Chai Heritage Trail

 Wan Chai is one of Hong Kong’s earliest settlements.
 This 3km walking trail takes you through a 2-hour long exploration of Wan Chai’s history and the distinctive architecture of buildings in the area.
-Starting from The Green House on numbers 1-11 Mallory Street, and ending at Gresson Street Open Market, you can find the map to Wan Chai Heritage Trail here.
+Starting from The Green House on numbers 1-11 Mallory Street, and ending at either Gresson Street Open Market or Star Street Precinct.
+You can find the map to Wan Chai Heritage Trail here.

 Editor’s Note: This article was originally published in August 2018 by Christiana Wu and was updated in July 2020.